MVPA-Solutions/PyMVPA/README.rst

 PyMVPA stands for MultiVariate Pattern Analysis (MVPA) in Python.

-PyMVPA is available on the Python Package Index (PyPI) and can be easily installed using `pip`:
+PyMVPA is now also available on the Python Package Index (PyPI) and can be easily installed using `pip`:
     ```bash
     pip install PyMVPA